šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 Resonance‑Time Theory provides:

-This diagram spec is designed so you (or any contributor) can implement it in SVG, TikZ, Figma, or hand‑drawn form.
-It visually encodes:
+This diagram specification enables any contributor to implement the visual in SVG, TikZ, Figma, or hand‑drawn form.
+It illustrates:

 Use a three‑column layout:

-Draw arrows from left → middle → right.
+Draw arrows from left → middle → right to show conceptual flow.

 Draw a box labeled: